Elpidio Quirino: Social programs

 President Quirino also created the Social Security Commission and appointed Social Welfare Commissioner Asuncion Perez as its chairperson.
 This was followed by the creation of the PACSA, charges with extending aid, loans, and relief to less fortunate citizens.
 Both the policy and its implementation were hailed by the people as harbingers of great benefits.

 Agrarian reform

 As part of his agrarian reform agenda, President Quirino issued Executive Order No. 355 on October 23, 1950, which replaced the National Land Settlement Administration with Land Settlement Development Corporation (LASEDECO) which takes over the responsibilities of the Agricultural Machinery Equipment Corporation and the Rice and Corn Production Administration.

 Integrity board

-To cope with the insistent clamor for government improvement, President Quirino created the Integrity Board to probe into reports of graft and corruption in high government positions.
-Vice President Fernando Lopez was most instrumental through his courageous exposés, in securing such a decision from President Quirino.
+Following calls for government improvement from Vice President Fernando Lopez, President Quirino created the Integrity Board to probe into reports of graft and corruption in high government positions.